dzackgarza/Notes/Obsidian/zettelkasten/Workshops/Algebra/Algebra.md

 - $H\leq G$ denotes that $H$ is a subgroup of $G$.
 - $\# G$ denotes the *order* of $G$.
+- $e$ or $e_G$ denotes the identity element of $G$.
+- Multiplicative notation is generally used everywhere to denote the (possibly noncommutative) binary operation

 ### Orders